draganescu/rasterPHP/README.md

 ## Oh yes, Database

-If you wanna be my lover, you gotta get with my friends.

-My friend is [Red Bean](http://www.redbeanphp.com).
+The ORM of choice is [Red Bean](http://www.redbeanphp.com).
 Its a nice ORM that handles table creation and mapping of database data to PHP objects.
-Its my friend because its rock solid, fast, configurable and i was too damn lazy to write database adapters and whatnot.
+Its rock solid, fast, configurable and i was too damn lazy to write database adapters and whatnot.

 ## Oh, oh and automatic form management